pynasonic/HypechETH/Chapter 2. Hello World Ethereum POA Network on Your Own Computer.md

 I found 3 old computers from my basement.
 I'm going to setup my Ethereum with them.

-1. 5 years old HP Pavilion desktop with i7-8700, 16G RAM, 1T Harddrive, 120G SSD.
+1. 5 years old RIO desktop with i7-8700, 16G RAM, 1T Harddrive, 120G SSD.
 2. 6 years old Macbook Pro.
 3. 9 years old Lenovo V330 Laptop.

-The Windows 11 is too slow in the old computer.
-I changed them to Windows Server 2022 (it's not necessary if you have a faster computer or you don't mind waiting).
-The Windows OS is installed on the 1T harddrive.
+RIO and Laptop are Windows 11.

 On top of Windows Server 2022, download VMWare Workstation 17.
 Create a new Virtual Machine and install Ubuntu 14.04.
 The virtual machine is installed on 120G SSD.